 Deciding a fitting value in a wrongful death case can be difficult, since it entails close examination of economic losses, injuries the deceased underwent, as well as liability issues involved in the case.

-Insurance companies know all of the tricks of the trade when evaluating personal injury, and will seek to obtain the lowest possible settlement.
-With an experienced Georgia personal injury attorney working on your behalf, insurance companies will certainly not get the best of you.
-I am “People’s Lawyer” for a reason – I stand up against these bullies and get my clients the maximum amount of compensation possible.
+Insurance companies know all of the tricks of the trade when evaluating wrongful death claims, and will seek to obtain the lowest possible settlement.
+That’s why you need an experienced Atlanta wrongful death attorney working on your behalf and protecting your interests.
+I am the “People’s Lawyer” for a reason – I stand up against these bullies and get my clients the maximum amount of compensation possible.

 There is no way for another person to fully understand how you feel when you lose a loved one in an accident.
 However, I’ve handled cases like yours before, and when you retain my legal services, you can rest assured that your interests will be advocated vigorously.